Header Image

 Personally motivating means not only intrinsically interesting things, but all things that they pursue as their own interests.
 This can also include not wanting to be late for work, which would be an extrinsic incentive.
 Personally motivating means all things that are not intrinsically desired goals.
 This often includes tedious tasks such as tidying up, laundry, tax returns or similar - things that are not necessary for survival.

-From the perspective of stress under the assumption of a survival-threatening situation, this division makes sense.
-If you are fighting for your survival, you would do well to concentrate on this and do everything that helps to combat the stressor as quickly as possible.
+From the point of view of stress under the assumption of a situation that threatens survival, this division makes sense.
+If you are fighting for your survival, you would do well to focus on this and do everything that helps to combat the stressor as quickly as possible.
 Anything that gets in the way of this will trigger unwillingness and discomfort.
 Impatience, not being able to wait and doing things in a kind of inner rush are the logical consequences of this.
 However, things that do not contribute to combating the stressor can not only wait, they should.
 Gathering nuts for the winter is quite rightly a lower priority in the face of a survival-threatening danger.

 Not only unpleasant things are affected by this.
 Pleasant things are also procrastinated by ADHD and stress sufferers: The inability to enjoy things, which sometimes extends to the inability to relax, arises from the same root.

-This explains the frequently observed and studied phenomenon of devaluing distant rewards: Rewards that are further away are worth less to ADHD sufferers than to non-affected people.
-Rewards that can be expected immediately, on the other hand, are valued by ADHD sufferers in exactly the same way as by non-affected people.
+This explains the frequently observed and studied phenomenon of devaluing distant rewards: Rewards that are further away are worth less to people with ADHD than to non-affected people.
+Rewards that can be expected immediately, on the other hand, are valued by persons with ADHD in exactly the same way as by non-affected people.
 This differentiation makes sense in the context of an acute, existentially threatening stress situation: survival is now.
 Everything else can wait.

 4.5.
 Stress benefits of dysphoria during inactivity

-Dysphoria with inactivity is an original and functional symptom of stress and ADHD and should not be confused with depression, where this symptom has become extreme and dysfunctional.
+Dysphoria with inactivity is an original and functional symptom of stress and ADHD and should not be confused with depression, in which this symptom has become extreme and dysfunctional.
 Treating dysphoria with inactivity with antidepressants is counterproductive.

 Depression and dysphoria in ADHD

-Dysphoria with inactivity means that the affected person’s mood worsens (only) when they are at rest.
-Examples include being in a bad mood after coming home or during the first few days of vacation (until recovery has reduced the stress level to such an extent that the stress symptom of dysphoria with inactivity also disappears).
-Many sufferers therefore prefer active vacations, although these do not always cover the increased need for relaxation.
+Dysphoria with inactivity means that the mood of the person with ADHD deteriorates (only) in a state of rest.
+Examples include being in a bad mood after coming home or during the first few days of vacation (until the recovery has reduced the stress level to such an extent that the stress symptom of dysphoria with inactivity also disappears).
+Many people with ADHD therefore prefer active vacations, although these do not always cover the increased need for relaxation.

 Mood is one of the strongest control elements of the psyche.
 Every individual unconsciously and spontaneously tries to do what is necessary to maintain a good mood.